yukuntan92/PALLAS/README.md

 - **depth**: the sequencing depth of gene (needed by RNA-Seq data only).
 Based on [3]: depth=1.02 (1K-50K reads); depth=22.52 (500K-550K reads); depth=196.43 (5M-5M+50K reads).
 Default value is 1.02.

-- **pos_bias**: the default value is False (bias is -1/2), meaning that an equal number of activation and inhibition inputs will produce inhibition.
-The user can define any gene has a positive bias or all genes have poitive biases (1/2), e.g. pos_bias=All (all genes) or pos_bias=1 (the first gene has positive bias).
+- **bias**: the regulation biases can take two values: 1/2 (positive bias) or -1/2 (negative bias).
+A positve bias means that an equal number of activation and inhibition inputs will produce activation.
+The default value is False, meaning that there is no prior knownledge of the bias and all the bias for each gene should be searched.
+The user can also input a file which contains the prior knowledge of bias, e.g. known_bias.txt file in the example folder (first row is the title and each column is split by tab).

+- **net**: the gene regulatory network which is the goal of this tool.
+The default value is False, meaning that there is no prior knownledge for the network and all the connections between genes need to be estimated.
+The user can also input a file which contains the prior knowledge in the case that they already known some interaction between genes, e.g. known_net.txt file in the example folder (first row is the title and each column is split by tab).

 - **sample**: the number of samples in the input data.
 Default is 1.